-The Seminole(a Native American people originally of Florida), was designed by W. J. McInnes and built by George Lawley and Sons (Boston, MA) in 1916.
-Around 1928 the boat was relocated to California where she passed thru several owners before finally in 1996 ending up being put up for sale in a police auction.
+The Seminole(a Native American people originally of Florida) was designed by W. J. McInnes and built by George Lawley and Sons (Boston, MA) in 1916.
+Around 1928 the boat was relocated to California where she passed through several owners before finally being put up for sale in a police auction in 1996.

 Elizabeth Meyer and her husband have sailed Seminole over 18,000 miles.